 Grate your zucchini and add to a large mixing bowl.
-Add cheeses (I crumbled the salted ricotta with my hands), chopped herbs, spring onion, eggs, flour, cooked onion and salt and pepper.
+Add cheeses (I crumbled the salted ricotta with my hands), chopped herbs, spring onion, eggs, flour, cooked onion, vegetable oil and salt and pepper.
 Stir well to combine.

 Pour batter into prepared baking dish and cook in the oven for 45-50 minutes or until a knife comes out clean when poked into the middle.
 Set aside for 5-10 minutes before slicing.